Charles Seton Henry Hardee: Life and career

 Hardee began studying at Franklin College in Athens, Georgia, in 1844.
 He travelled the 250 miles along the Savannah River to Augusta, Georgia, aboard the iron steamboat Chatham.
 From Augusta, he took the Georgia Railroad to Union Point, Georgia, then branched off to Athens.

-After graduating, in 1848, he returned to Savannah, where he was hired by his uncle, Noble Hardee, to tutor his two oldest children.
+After graduating in 1848, he returned to Savannah, where he was hired by his uncle, Noble Hardee, to tutor his two oldest children.

 Hardee married Martha Jane Gallaudet around 1850.
-They had ten known children: daughters Alice, Isabella, Margaret, Meta, Martha, Harriet and Frances, and sons Charles, James and Robert.
+They had ten known children: daughters Alice, Isabella, Margaret, Meta, Martha, Harriet, and Frances, and sons Charles, James, and Robert.

 During the American Civil War, Hardee was second lieutenant in the adjutant general's department.
-He assisted colonel John Dunwody in operating the camp at Calhoun, Georgia.
-He later became major and assistant adjutant general, and was in charge of Camp No. 2 in Decatur, Georgia.
-After a little over a year in the role, his position became filled by lieutenant colonel Harris, who had been relieved from active field service due to his failing health.
+He assisted Colonel John Dunwody in operating the camp at Calhoun, Georgia.
+He later became major and assistant adjutant general and was in charge of Camp No. 2 in Decatur, Georgia.
+After a little over a year in the role, his position was filled by Lieutenant Colonel Harris, who had been relieved from active field service due to his failing health.
 Feeling he had been treated unjustly, Hardee resigned and returned to Savannah.
 There, he was appointed Agent of the War Department, whose headquarters were in the city.
-His role was to receive cotton arriving in Savannah from the Confederate government, or by the State of Georgia, and forward it through the blockade whenever the opportunity arose.
+His role was to receive cotton arriving in Savannah from the Confederate government or by the State of Georgia and forward it through the blockade whenever the opportunity arose.
 He was later forced to evacuate Savannah for a period of four months.

 He was given a position as Deputy Collector of the Port and Assistant Depositary in the Savannah Treasury Department, filling a vacancy left by the death of John Boston.

 Late in Hardee's life, when he was the oldest surviving graduate of Franklin College, his father's branch of the family had become extinct, for his paternal uncle and aunt, Charlotte, had no children, while the five children and two grandchildren of Fanny had all died.
 The succession of the Henry-Seton family was left to his mother's descendants.
 His mother died in 1890, aged 83.
 She is interred in Savannah's Laurel Grove Cemetery.
 His daughter, Martha, died the same year, aged 26.
 He became a widower on March 17, 1900, when his wife died at the age of 67.
 She was interred in Savannah's Bonaventure Cemetery.

 Death

-Hardee died in Savannah on August 22, 1927, aged 97, while at his desk writing Charles Seton Henry Hardee's Recollections of old Savannah, the second volume of his memoirs.
+Hardee died in Savannah in 1927, aged 97, while at his desk writing Charles Seton Henry Hardee's Recollections of Old Savannah, the second volume of his memoirs.
 "His pencil did not drop from his weary fingers.
-His notebook lay on his table ready for further recollections of the development of his beloved city," wrote his granddaughter Martha Gallaudet Waring, who had his works published.
+His notebook lay on his table, ready for further recollections of the development of his beloved city," wrote his granddaughter Martha Gallaudet Waring, who had his works published.
 He was interred beside his wife at Bonaventure Cemetery.
 Waring died in 1943, aged 69, and was also buried in Bonaventure.